Changes and Choices

 Us humans have been long conditioned to fear change and everything that it might bring.
 Our unwillingness to accept changes in our lives keeps us stuck in reactive and habitual patterns.
 We constantly try to keep things the way that they are or the way that we think they “should” be, unwilling to accept the most universal of laws – that everything does, and must, change and that nothing in our lives is permanent.

 Yet everyone has a choice – to stay where they are, or to change their situation, even if it’s changing your view of the situation.
-Let me give you some examples from my own life.

-Here was my struggle – my comfortable lifestyle in Amsterdam, traveling the world with my job, staying in the best hotels, eating the best meals (all on the company) simply had too much of a hold on me.
-What I didn’t realise at the time was that my clinging to all these things which made up my self-identity, made the possibility of letting go of them pretty impossible.
-I recognized my unhappiness in the situation I was in, but simply couldn’t face the changes that doing something about this unhappiness would bring.
-Little did I know at the time, but I was exacerbating my suffering by just hanging onto my job and my identity with my entire being.
-I was literally hanging onto the security, permanence, and stability that I felt was so important to me at the time, and was resisting change.
+Back then, this was my struggle.
+I began to feel unhappy in my job.
+I had my comfortable lifestyle in Amsterdam, traveling the world, staying in the best hotels, eating the best meals (all on the company).
+What I didn’t realise at the time was that my attachment to all these things, made letting go of them pretty impossible.
+I recognised my unhappiness in the situation I was in, but simply couldn’t face the changes that doing something about it would bring.

 You know the story and I’m sure you’ve heard it a hundred times from friends, colleagues, or family.
 “I need to keep this job because I have to pay my mortgage/need to build up a pension/have to feed my family/need to provide for the future”.
 As Buddhist writer Anam Thubten writes: “We’re so afraid of losing our lives that we never truly live.
 We allow our desire for security to become a prison”.
 I was living in fear of the unknown that change brings.
 Living in fear for a future that very rarely happens the way that we think it will.